-Regardless of whether you agree with the premise of this book, I implore you to read it and keep an open mind.
+Regardless of whether you agree with the premise of The Hate U Give, I implore you to read it and keep an open mind.
 Ms. Thomas is a debut author, and she has written a YA novel that, to me, stretches far beyond the intended teen audience.
-An important book that is, for me, easily one of 2017's best.
-Don't miss it.
+An important book that is, for me, easily one of 2017’s best.
+Don’t miss it.

 PUBLISHER: Balzer + Bray

 PUBLICATION DATE: February 28, 2017

 SETTING: Garden Heights (ghetto), present-day